Pocahontas (1995 film): Music

 Howard Ashman and Alan Menken were planning to write songs for Pocahontas once they were finished working on Aladdin, but Ashman died in 1991.
 Following the death of his longtime collaborator, Menken wrote the remaining songs for Aladdin with Tim Rice at his home in London, which the New York-based composer found to be difficult.
 When Aladdin was finished, Menken was expected to write songs for Pocahontas with Rice.
 Kevin Bannerman, the studio's director of development, stated Rice "was always gallivanting around the world and it was difficult to get him and Alan together ...
 And so here was Stephen [Schwartz], who had written scores that we all loved and we were huge fans of, and he lived in the New York area."
-Disney immediately contacted Stephen Schwartz, who, after working on Working, Rags, and Children of Eden, had quit theater and was taking psychology courses at New York University; he was brought on board to write the lyrics.
+Disney immediately contacted Stephen Schwartz, who, after working on Working, Rags, and Children of Eden, had quit theater and was taking psychology courses at New York University; he was hired to write the lyrics.
 This would mark the first time Menken had collaborated without Ashman for a Disney animated film.
 Menken commented that their work included moments of tension because Schwartz was also capable of writing music and Menken had experience with lyrics.

 Due to corporate interest in the film surrounding its theme of promoting understanding between different groups, and its inclusion of violence and threats of greater conflict, Schwartz became heavily involved in the storytelling.
 Bannerman estimated that he spent a week with one of the screenwriters and helped work out the overall themes of tolerance and cooperation.
 In June 1992, Schwartz researched Jamestown, Virginia where he absorbed the atmosphere and bought tapes of Native American music and English sea shanties, as well as other music from the early 17th century that helped inspire numbers in the film.
 Schwartz modeled his lyrical writing for people of other ethnicities on that of Oscar Hammerstein II and Sheldon Harnick.
 "Colors of the Wind" was the first song to be written for the film.
 Gabriel, Goldberg, and Pentecost stated the song had defined the film's "heart and soul".
 Schwartz began "Colors" with a few draft ideas for lyrics taking inspiration from Chief Seattle's letter to the United States Congress.
 Then, Menken wrote the melody with Schwartz listening at the piano and making suggestions.
 Schwartz would add lyrics before a session together where they were refined.